JacobShaver/design-projects-portfolio/docs/assignments/A01/index.md

 Evidence of reasoning: The portfolio was a little lacking in this section.
 His senior capstone was very well detailed and gave reasons for the choices made during the prototyping process.
 However, most of the other designs are just showing the finished product and what it does without actually giving reasoning for the design choices.

 Professional tone: I think this portfolio had good professional tone.
 All of the descriptions were detailed as to exactly what function the designs were preforming and the whole document was up to a standard in which I would show an employer.

+**Portfolio 2: For the second portfolio I chose Patrick Brennan's portfolio.
+This portfolio was for this same class but in a previous semester. (https://instructure.charlotte.edu/eportfolios/4268/home)**

 ### Task B - Product Analysis
 **For this task I chose a spring clamp as my product.**